aws-samples/serverless-eda-insurance-claims-processing/README.md

 Deployment state saved successfully.
 ```

 After this, export the amplify backend stack to the CDK stack maintained in parent directory.
+Run following command -

 `amplify export --out ../lib`

-You should see a new directory `amplify-export-reactclaims` in <project-root>/lib directory.
+You should see a new directory `amplify-export-reactclaims` in {project-root}/lib directory.

 Next, follow instructions based on whether you are using CodeCatalyst or local deployment.